 - Humans are not allowed to sit at restaurants and share meals together

-- Humans of all ages are separated from one another and encouraged to connect only via a computer or from a safe distance
+- Humans of all ages are encouraged to connect only via a computer or from a safe distance

-This new shift in human reality is not supportive of the development and function of the immune system, and certainly not healthy for our already compromised hearts – as witnessed from the extremely high rate of heart disease.
+This new shift in human reality is not supportive of the development and function of the immune system, and certainly not healthy for our already compromised hearts.

-My neighbor Vincent said to me this morning, “I just got cursed out by a man on the street!
+My neighbor Vincent said to me, “I just got cursed out by a man on the street!
 Before coronavirus, people used to say bless you when you sneezed.
 Now they say F&%k you.”

 I don’t know where we are headed as a species, but I do know this.
-If we do NOT reconnect to our 4th chakra in a healthy way, there will be an increase in mortality from Heart disease, Covid-19, and all other diseases across the board – especially emotional and spiritual diseases.
+If we do NOT reconnect to our 4th chakra in a healthy way, there will be an increase in mortality from Heart disease, Covid-19, and all other diseases across the board.

-I receive emails every day from people that are feeling high anxiety, especially now.
+I receive emails every day from people that are feeling high anxiety.
 According to ancient medicine, this condition is related to an unsettled heart.